Coupled-wire construction of non-Abelian higher-order topological phases: Bulk-edge-corner correspondence

 The third equality in Eq.~(\ref{eq:BBCmin}) states that we have no corner states anywhere if $Q_{x}=1$, regardless of the value of winding number $w$.
-In this case, the subsystem $H_{x}$ does not support non-Abelian edge states.
+In this case, the $H_{x}$ does not support edge states associated with NATCs.
 The edge zero modes of $H_{y}$, if exist, can only couple to the extended bulk states of $H_{x}$, yielding delocalized states in the 2D bulk of the full system $H$ or along its 1D edges.

-The above analyses confirm that the number of corner states in each of our second-order topological phases is determined by the hybridized non-Abelian topological charge $\nu=(Q_{x},w)$.
+The above analyses confirm that the number of corner states in each of our SOTPs is determined by the hybridized NATC $\nu=(Q_{x},w)$.
 Yet, as the edge states of subsystem $H_{y}$ are pinned to zero energy, the energy spans of our corner states are controlled by the spectrum of edge states of subsystem $H_{x}$ under OBC.
 As a remark, one may not be able to deduce whether the bulk charge is $(j,1)$ or $(-1,1)$ by directly viewing the spectrum of $H$ under OBC, as the corner states look similar in these two cases.
 This issue might be resolved by comparing the following two situations.
 Let us assume that two distinct phases of Hamiltonian $H$, with bulk charges $\nu$ and $\nu'=(i,1)$, are realized in two square lattices.
 The two systems are then coupled together at a single corner.
-If the invariant $\nu=(j,1)$, the quotient rule of NATCs will induce a domain wall charge $\nu/\nu'=(j/i,1)=(k,1)$, yielding corner states at the coupled corner when the composite system $H$ is set at $1/3$ filling.
-On the other hand, if $\nu=(-1,1)$, the quotient rule of NATCs will induce a domain wall charge $\nu/\nu'=(-1/i,1)=(i,1)$, yielding corner states at the coupled corner when the composite system $H$ is set at $2/3$ filling.
-The non-Abelian phases with bulk charges $(j,1)$ and $(-1,1)$ can then be distinguished by investigating their domain-wall behaviors under OBC.
+If the invariant $\nu=(j,1)$, the quotient rule of NATCs will induce a domain-wall charge $\nu/\nu'=(j/i,1)=(k,1)$, yielding corner states at the coupled corner when the composite system $H$ is set at $1/3$ filling.
+On the other hand, if $\nu=(-1,1)$, the quotient rule of NATCs will induce a domain-wall charge $\nu/\nu'=(-1/i,1)=(i,1)$, yielding corner states at the coupled corner when the composite system $H$ is set at $2/3$ filling.
+The non-Abelian SOTPs with bulk charges $(j,1)$ and $(-1,1)$ can then be distinguished by investigating their domain-wall behaviors under OBC.

-To illustrate the bulk-corner correspondence, we computed the spectra and corner states of our minimal model $H$ for its typical non-Abelian second-order topological phases.
+To illustrate the bulk-corner correspondence, we computed the spectra and corner states of our minimal model $H$ for its typical non-Abelian SOTPs.
 The results are shown in Fig.~\ref{fig: band and corner}.
-To distinguish the bulk and corner states in the spectra, we evaluate the inverse participation ratio (IPR) for each 2D eigenstate of $H$ in the lattice space, which is given by
+To distinguish the bulk and corner states in the spectra, we evaluate the IPR for each 2D eigenstate of $H$ in the lattice space, which is given by

 Here, $|\Psi_{q}\rangle$ denotes the $q$th eigenstate of $H$.
 The total number of such states is $3MN$.
 If $|\Psi_{q}\rangle$ represents an extended bulk state, we will have ${\rm IPR}_{q}\rightarrow0$ in the limits $N,M\rightarrow\infty$, and the numerical value of ${\rm IPR}_{q}$ would become vanishingly small when the total number of sites $N\times M$ is large enough.
 If $|\Psi_{q}\rangle$ describes a localized corner state, we will obtain a finite ${\rm IPR}_{q}$ even in the limits $N,M\rightarrow\infty$, and the numerical value of ${\rm IPR}_{q}$ would be drastically different from zero for finite number of sites $N\times M$.
 Using the value of ${\rm IPR}_{q}$ as the color code of each eigenstate then allows us to discriminate bulk and corner states in the spectrum from their localization nature.